 Paying for your ticket

 You can pay for a SINGLEticket and DAYticket when you get on the bus.
-Just tell the driver what ticket you want, pop the coins in the box, take your ticket and find a seat.
+Just tell the driver what ticket you want, pop the coins in the box or tap your contactless card/device, take your ticket and find a seat.

+If paying by cash, make sure you have coins with you before getting on the bus.
 You will need to have the exact money as our drivers cannot give you change (except on Airlink).
-Make sure you have coins with you before getting on the bus.

 Getting to the airport